-On December 7, 2009, the Committee voted to eliminate reimbursements for country club memberships, financial counseling and the gross-up payments associated with them, as well as automobile allowances and gross-ups on life insurance and spousal travel beginning in 2010.
-The Compensation Committee elected to replace the value of the perquisites with a perquisite allowance of lesser value that provides for annual cash payments to the senior executives, paid bimonthly.
+Effective in 2010, the Committee eliminated reimbursements for country club memberships, financial counseling and the gross-up payments associated with them, as well as automobile allowances and gross-ups on life insurance and spousal travel.
+The Compensation Committee elected to replace the value of the perquisites with a perquisite allowance of lesser value that provides for annual cash payments to the senior executives, paid bi-monthly.
 Perquisite allowances for the named executives are:

 Executive Annual Allowance

 Paul W. Jones \$ 60,000

 Terry M. Murphy \$ 40,000

 Ajita G. Rajendra \$ 40,000

 Christopher L. Mapes \$ 40,000

-Mark A. Petrarca \$ 35,000
+James F. Stern \$ 40,000